A Few-Shot Semantic Parser for Wizard-of-Oz Dialogues with the Precise ThingTalk Representation: Evaluation

 \subsection{Experimental Setting}

 We conduct our experiments using the MultiWOZ dataset~\cite{budzianowski2018large, eric2019multiwoz}.
-This dataset includes English task-oriented dialogues across five domains, Attraction, Hotel, Restaurant, Taxi, and Train, as well as dialogues spanning multiple domains.
+This dataset includes English task-oriented dialogues across five domains: Attraction, Hotel, Restaurant, Taxi, and Train.

-We reannotated MultiWOZ 2.1 with \TOC annotations, and we name this version MultiWOZ 2.4.
-The authors of this paper re-annotated the full test set and, due to the lack of time, only 36\% of the validation set, discarding the rest.
+We reannotated parts of MultiWOZ 2.1 with \dTT annotations, and we name this version MultiWOZ 3.0.
+The authors of this paper reannotated the full test set and, due to a lack of time, 36\% of the validation set, discarding the rest.
+Our result is thus a lower-bound on the possible accuracy: with more of the validation set annotated, we expect higher test accuracy.

 The slot values in our new test set differ from the original annotations in 83\% of the turns.
-This is not surprising because others have already found problems in MultiWOZ 2.1~\cite{zhou2019multi, zang2020multiwoz, han2020multiwoz}.
-We found mistakes in the original annotations, inconsistent normalization of names, and inconsistent annotation of slots offered by the agent.
-We dropped 1\% of turns from the test set due to unrecoverable human errors, such as the user acting as the agent, or the agent mentioning an entity not in the database.
+This is not surprising because others have already found problems in MultiWOZ 2.1~\cite{zhou2019multi, zang2020multiwoz, han2020multiwoz}, and because \dTT and the existing annotations adopt different conventions for when a slot should be included.
+We found mistakes in the annotations, inconsistent normalization of names, and inconsistent annotation of slots offered by the agent.
+We dropped 1\% of test turns due to unrecoverable human errors, such as the user acting as the agent.

-We use four datasets for training: \begin{itemize}[noitemsep,topsep=0pt] \item {\em Synthesized} dataset, generated using our dialogue model, consisting of 1.5M dialogues across all five domains. \item {\em Paraphrase} dataset, obtained by automatically paraphrasing the synthesized data~\cite{xu2020autoqa}. \item \textit{Few-Shot} dataset, a split of 168 dialogues from the original validation set.
+We use four datasets for training: \begin{itemize}[noitemsep,topsep=0pt] \item {\em Synthesized} dataset, generated using our state-machine-based simulator and agent, consisting of around 1M dialogues across all five domains.
+The state machine has 20 abstract transitions for the agent, and 43 for the user. \item {\em Paraphrase} dataset, obtained by automatically paraphrasing the synthesized data. \item \textit{Few-Shot} dataset, a split of 168 dialogues from the original validation set.
 This amounts to 2\% of the original training set.
-Another 265 dialogues in the original validation set are used as the 2.4 validation set. \item \textit{Self-Trained} dataset, obtained by self-training on the MultiWOZ training set. \end{itemize} Statistics of our dataset are included in the supplementary material.
+Another 265 dialogues in the original validation set are used as the 3.0 validation set. \item \textit{Self-Trained} dataset, obtained by self-training on the MultiWOZ training set. \end{itemize} Dataset statistics are detailed in Appendix~\ref{sec:data-stats}.

-\skim uses the Genie Toolkit for data synthesis \cite{geniepldi19} and the Huggingface Transformers library for the model~\cite{Wolf2019HuggingFacesTS}.
-Additional details are included in the supplementary material.
-All our code and data will be released open-source upon publication.
+We use the Genie Toolkit~\cite{geniepldi19} for data synthesis and Hugging Face's Transformers library~\cite{Wolf2019HuggingFacesTS} for the model.